 - 1 pound pasta

 - Preheat oven to 400 degrees F. Line a large rimmed baking sheet with parchment paper.
 Alternatively, if you have an oven safe baking rack that sits on top of a baking sheet, that will create even better meatballs because air will touch the bottoms and allow for even browning.

 - In a food processor, blend parmesan, garlic, basil leaves and red onion until well blended.
 It should resemble a thick pesto.

-- In large bowl, combine basil mixture with remaining ingredients and use hands to mix until all ingredients are well combined.
+- In large bowl, combine basil mixture with remaining ingredients except salt and use hands to mix until all ingredients are well combined.
 Do not over mix.
 Once blended, add salt and mix just until the salt is distributed.

 - To make spaghetti with meatballs, heat sauce in large pot over low heat and drop desired amount of meatballs in sauce.
 Cook until sauce and meatballs are heated through.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This post was originally created in 2015 but has been updated with more information and cooking tips!